Last year, I spent 8 months in Berlin for an internship. I fell in love with the city, Germany and Europe, and thus

 On your way out, you need to fill an Abmeldung.
 Fortunately, you only need to send a letter to your the registration office you went to when you arrived.
-It is very important that you do it, because you can allegedly have to pay for health insurance you never got to use.
+It is very important that you do it, because you can be forced to pay for health insurance while you weren't even in the country!

 Bank accounts and finances